Sirhowy Railway: Formation of the Sirhowy Railway

-The Sirhowy Company hesitated in providing a passenger train service on the new line, although running powers were available over the Monmouthshire Company's line from Nine Mile Point to Newport.
+The Sirhowy Railway Company hesitated in providing a passenger train service on the new line, although running powers were available over the Monmouthshire Railway and Canal Company's line from Nine Mile Point to Newport.
 On 10 March 1864, Captain Rich of the Board of Trade issued a report of his inspection of the line preparatory to the introduction of passenger trains; it was not favourable.
 Distant signals were required at several locations.
 At Nine Mile Point "there is no station and no [roadway or pedestrian] approach to a station.
 A platform has been erected for the purpose of landing the passengers from the Sirhowy carriages and enabling them to re-enter the Monmouthshire carriages at the same platform.
 The Sirhowy Railway expect to work in connection with the Monmouthshire Railway Company but desire at the same time to provide for independent working.
 They have not yet made any arrangements with the Monmouthshire Railway Company and it will be necessary that there should be a passenger platform at each side of the Sirhowy Railway which is doubled at Nine Mile Station, and further that there should be up and down lines at each of the two platforms so that the passengers may change carriages, and that the risk of a collision shall be avoided by the trains of each company coming up at different sides of the up and down platforms.

 The list of shortcomings continued and Rich ended "I have received no undertaking as to the proposed method of working.
 I beg to submit that the Sirhowy Railway cannot by reason of the incompleteness of the works be opened for passenger traffic without danger to the public using the same."
 After another false start the line eventually opened to passenger traffic on 19 June 1865.

 The hesitation in finalising the working arrangements may have been due to negotiations then in progress for either the Monmouthshire Company, the Great Western Railway or the London and North Western Railway to take over the Sirhowy Railway, but that fell through.
 Accordingly, passenger services between and finally started on 19 June 1865, using the Monmouthshire Nine Mile Point branch.
 The passenger trains ran through without the necessity to change trains at Nine Mile Point.
 There were three weekday and two Sunday trains each way, with intermediate stops at Tredegar, Argoed, Blackwood, Tredegar Junction and Risca.
 No stop was made at Nine Mile Point, until 1869; it was known as Nine Mile Point (Quarry Mawr) at first.
 The journey time was 1 hour and 20 minutes.
 The Nantybwch extension opened on 2 November 1868.